 – Ensuring your individual views, opinions, wishes and needs are understood, respected, listened to and met by all the agencies supporting you.

-– Offering crisis support, or answering any question, worry or concern you might have which relates to the sexual abuse you’ve experienced.
+– Offering crisis support, or answering any question, worry or concern you might have which relates to the sexual abuse you’ve been subjected to.

 – Giving you information if you’re unsure of whether you want to report to the police or not.